kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Preparing Data ##

-* Load all data into a directory (folder) and connect to the folder in ArcCatalog.
+Ensure that all layers have:

-* Ensure that all layers have a valid filename (containing only letters, numbers, or underscores)
+* a valid filename (containing only letters, numbers, or underscores)

-* Ensure that all layers have a valid spatial reference system (SRS).
+* a valid spatial reference system (SRS).
 Use of the Web Mercator projection (EPSG:3857) is not recommended.

-* All layers must have valid coordinate metadata (geographic extent).
+* coordinate metadata (geographic extent).

 ### Creating a Layer List ###